codesud/bash-scripting/README.md

 # bash-scripting

+Under the hood:
+AWS instance of Centos7 image, ssh to Windows 11 i5 12th gen HP machine using Xshell7, written on VSCode.
+Github clone on local machine by Gitbash.

 Bash Scripting Agenda

 Following are the shell scripting topics which we discuss as a part of our project